-Whether you call them faucets, spigots, hose bibs or sillcocks these outdoor plumbing fixtures can burst from cold air if left unprotected.
-Drain all of your exterior faucets and cover them.
+Whether you call them faucets or sillcocks these outdoor plumbing fixtures can burst from cold air if left unprotected.
+Drain all of your outside faucets and cover them.
 You can purchase foam faucet covers from most retailers.
-After you’ve properly insulated your faucets, deactivate them at the shutoff valve.
+After you’ve insulated your outdoor faucets, deactivate them at the shutoff valve.

 Winterize Outdoor Drains